tinodin/AutoOS/README.md

 </div>

-AutoOS is a modern WinUI3 application focused on automation to improving performance, privacy while ensuring compatibility.
+AutoOS is a modern WinUI3 application focused on automation to improve performance while ensuring privacy and compatibility.

 ## ✨ Features